-Sherritt's Technologies group ("Technologies") is a provider of technical services to both the Moa Joint Venture and other thirdparty metals producers and an incubator of industry solutions.
-The business provides technical support, process optimization and technology development services to improve operations and support growth initiatives at the Moa Joint Venture and the Fort Site operations.
-Similarly, it provides such services to third-party metals producers for consulting fees or for economic interest in projects aligned with Sherritt's strategies.
-Technologies also develops proprietary solutions for commercialization within the natural resource-based industries, leveraging its considerable expertise in hydrometallurgical processing.
-Its process solutions help resource companies become more profitable, more sustainable, and less energy intensive, or unlock resources through new and innovative new processing solution.
+Sherritt's wholly-owned Technologies group ("Technologies") is a recognized world leader and pioneer in the development and application of pressure hydrometallurgy for the mining industry, a respected provider of technical services and incubator of industry solutions that increase profitability, improve sustainability, and lessen energy intensity.
+Technologies provides essential technical support, process optimization and technology development services to improve operations and support growth initiatives at the Moa Joint Venture and the Fort Site operations.
+Technologies is also a key differentiator and enabler of Sherritt's business development efforts primarily focused on near-term partnerships and development opportunities to expand midstream processing capacity of critical minerals for the electric vehicle supply chain.
+Similarly, it provides technical services and innovative process solutions to third-party metals producers for consulting fees or for economic interest in projects aligned with Sherritt's strategies.